HDMI

 - Power connection issue

-Check if the display's power supply interface is properly connected, confirm that at least one of the 4 power supply interfaces is correctly connected, ensure the power screws are tightened, and the pogo pins make good contact with the 40PIN. - Connection line issue
+Check if the display's power supply interface is properly connected.
+Confirm that power supply is correctly connected and supplying power. - Connection issue

-Check if the MIPI cable is properly inserted and securely connected, confirm the cable direction is correct to avoid reverse insertion, check if the connector has physical damage. - System startup issue
+Check if the HDMI cable is properly connected and securely inserted.
+Confirm the HDMI cable direction is correct to avoid reverse insertion.
+Check the connector for physical damage. - System startup issue

-Confirm the system has started normally and loaded the display service, check if the login credentials are correct (default user: pi, password: quecpi), view system logs to confirm the display driver is loaded properly.
+Confirm the system has started properly and loaded the display service.
+View system logs to confirm the display driver is loaded properly. - Resolution compatibility issue

-After properly connecting the device, if the display shows screen distortion after powering on, it may be due to the following situations:
+After properly connecting the device, if the display shows screen artifact after powering on, it may be due to the following situations:

 - Signal interference

-Check if the MIPI cable is too long or of poor quality, confirm there are no strong electromagnetic interference sources around the cable, try replacing with a high-quality MIPI cable. - Hardware compatibility issue
+Check if the HDMI cable is too long or of poor quality.
+Confirm whether there are strong electromagnetic interference sources around the cable.
+Try replacing it with a high-quality HDMI cable. - Hardware compatibility issue

-Confirm the display model used is fully compatible with Quectel-Pi-H1, check if the display firmware version is the latest version.
+Confirm the display model used is fully compatible with Quectel-Pi-H1.
+Check if the display firmware version is up to date. - Poor interface contact